St. Louis

 “Therefore the reader must understand that there be two kinds of ceremonies, the one substantial, and the other accidental.
 Substantial ceremonies I call those which be de substantia religionis, ‘of the substance of religion’, and commanded in the word of God as necessary, and have promises annexed unto them, as the supper of the Lord and baptism.
 Accidental I call such as may be done or undone as order requireth, and altered according to time, place, person, and other circumstances without any opinion of justification, necessity, or worship in the same, pertaining only to external comeliness, order, decency, &c; of which kind these that the apostle St. Paul mentioneth 1 Cor. xi that ‘men should pray bare-headed, and not women,’ and such like… Such ‘ceremonies’ I deny to be ‘matters of salvation’; and in such I say the church hath authority to appoint from time to time, as shall be thought expedient, though the same ceremonies be not expressed in the word of God” (p.
 183)

 The lesser sacraments are perhaps compelling because they do point to God’s pattern of redemption.
 They might be said to be a mixed type– one part convention, the other divine.
-Of these mixed ceremonies Bishop Thomas Morton was careful to distinguish the baptism and the supper.
-In his 1605 reply to the Puritan grievances stemming from the Hampton Court conference, Morton said:
+Of so-called mixed ceremonies, Bishop Thomas Morton was careful not to attach intrinsic power to the elements of lesser sacraments, rather reserving efficacy and objectivity to baptism and the supper.
+In his 1605 reply to the Puritan grievances at Hampton Court, Morton repeated the views of the Crown, saying:

 “Some ceremonies are merely ceremonies; some mixed.
 They that are merely ceremonies need no special warrant from scripture, but are sufficiently warranted by the general approbation for God’s Word, which giveth a permission and liberty to all the churches to make their own choice of ceremonies according to the rules of order and decency; but the mixed ceremonies, whereunto the imposers, or the generality of observers of them, annex some superstitious and erroneous opinion (whether it be of merit or inherent holiness, efficacy, or real necessity), do in this case change the nature and become doctrinal, and in this respect are condemned as not only beside the warrant, but plainly against the precept of Holy Scripture”. –A Defense of the Innocence of the Three Ceremonies